 Today’s heats also marked the first appearance of 17-year-old Victorian Rizzo in a major international race at senior level.

-“Being eight-years-old and watching the Paralympics on TV, watching my now coach Richard Colman, it was always a dream of mine to represent my country at a Commonwealth Games or the Paralympics so I’m already halfway there,” Rizzo said.
+“Being eight years old and watching the Paralympics on TV, watching my now-coach Richard Colman, it was always a dream of mine to represent my country at a Commonwealth Games and the Paralympics, so I’m already halfway there,” Rizzo said.

-“And to go out there on track at a home Games, at my first open championship, just like how Kurt Fearnley started [in Sydney 2000], I really couldn’t have asked for anything more.”
+“And to go out there on track at a home Games, at my first open championship, just like how Kurt Fearnley started [at the Sydney 2000 Paralympic Games], I really couldn’t have asked for anything more.”

 He now gets to race Fearnley for a Commonwealth Games medal.